jbakse/site_builder/content/3D/index.md

 Laminated Object Manufacturing (LOM)
 : Layers of object are cut from paper or film.

-Computer Numerical Control Milling (CNC)
-: Object is carved from a block of material using computer controlled cutting tool.

 ### Slicing and G-Code
 The most popular hobbyist 3D printing method is Fused Filament Fabrication or Fused Deposition Modeling (FDM).
 To print an OpenSCAD file on an FDM machine you need to export the rendered geometry and then "slice" it with software like [Cura](https://ultimaker.com/en/products/ultimaker-cura-software) or [Slic3r](http://slic3r.org/).

-Slicer software creates [G-code](https://en.wikipedia.org/wiki/G-code).
+This software converts your 3D geometery to [G-code](https://en.wikipedia.org/wiki/G-code).
 G-code files are a list of instructions for CNC machines like 3D printers and mills.
 This g-code excerpt sets the move speed to 100 mm/minute and then moves the machine head to 0,0.

 ```
 G0 F100;